The Hard Questions

 Here is what that position ignores: there is no clean slate.
 The slate is covered in petrochemicals, heavy metals, persistent organic pollutants, and radioactive waste.

-Every underground fuel storage tank at every gas station — there are roughly 600,000 of them in the United States alone — begins leaking into groundwater without maintenance.
-The Mississippi River watershed, which drains 40% of the continental United States, becomes a corridor of petrochemical contamination flowing to the Gulf.
+Every underground fuel storage tank at every gas station — there are roughly 542,000 active tanks in the United States alone, with tens of thousands more closed or abandoned (EPA, 2024) — begins leaking into groundwater without maintenance.
+The Mississippi River watershed, which drains approximately 41% of the contiguous United States (USGS), becomes a corridor of petrochemical contamination flowing to the Gulf.
 Every chemical plant, every industrial facility, every nuclear waste storage site, every pharmaceutical manufacturing complex begins to degrade with no one maintaining containment.

 The people who imagine surviving collapse in the wilderness, living off the land, rebuilding tribal society — they are imagining doing so in a landscape where the rivers run with industrial chemicals, the soil is contaminated with heavy metals, and the aquifers that once provided clean water are poisoned for generations.

 Collapse is not a reset button.
-It is the worst possible outcome — worse than the climate trajectory we’re on — because it combines climate catastrophe with the simultaneous release of every toxic legacy we’ve accumulated, with no institutional capacity left to address either.
+It is the worst possible outcome — worse than the climate trajectory we are on — because it combines climate catastrophe with the simultaneous release of every toxic legacy we have accumulated, with no institutional capacity left to address either.
 Any civilization that emerges from the ruins inherits all of it.

 Score: Catastrophically worse than any managed transition.
 Not a solution.
 An ending.